Characters: Eureka Seven

 - Living Emotional Crutch: To Eureka.
 After he flees from Gekkostate, she is constantly in grief at Renton's absence and determined to see him to the point that she departed from Gekko behind everyone's back, including her three kids, to find Renton.
 She was finally emotionally at ease when she was reunited with Renton.

-- Love at First Sight: He falls madly in love with Eureka the moment she crashlands near his grandfather's house.
+- Love at First Sight: He falls deeply in love with Eureka the moment she crashlands near his grandfather's house.

 - Parental Abandonment: Renton's father is presumed dead, his mother is never mentioned, and his surrogate parent big sister disappeared.
-It later turns out that his father, and his sister who followed his research, were both willingly absorbed by the scub into its hive mind.
+It later turns out that his father, and his sister who followed his research, were both willingly absorbed by the Scub Coral into its hive mind.

 - Raised by Grandparents: Grandfather, rather.
 Sister, too, except she disappeared some time later.